dheera/big-yellow-proxxon-mf70-conversion/README.md

 This repo contains two easy Proxxon MF70 mill conversions based on 3D printed and off-the-shelf mechanical parts.

-The first is a hand mill conversion with Y axis extended from 46mm to 90mm.
+The first is a hand mill conversion with Y axis extended from 46mm to 90mm (hereinafter referred to as "hand version").

-The second is a CNC mill conversion with Y axis extended from 46mm to 90mm.
+The second is a CNC mill conversion with Y axis extended from 46mm to 90mm (hereinafter referred to as "CNC version").

 ### What is a Proxxon MF70?

 If you are here you probably already have one, but the [Proxxon MF70](https://www.proxxon.com/us/micromot/37110.php) is a cheap, tiny 3-axis mill that sells for around USD 400, sometimes much cheaper on Craigslist or eBay and is highly popular with hobbyists, especially for CNC conversions.

-If you wanted a CNC mill for a total cost of less than $600-800, this is it.
+This mill has a number of limitations, but perhaps the biggest of which is that the Y axis is only limited to 46mm of travel.
+It is fairly straightforward to extend this Y axis to 90mm.
+If that is all you would like to do, and keep it as a hand-operated mill, the "hand version" below is for you.
+If you are going to convert it to CNC, the "CNC version" below addresses (a) the Y axis limitation (b) replaces the self-tapping screws with threaded rods which are stronger (c) allows you to mount a NEMA23 motor using all 4 screws.

 ### Why another MF70 conversion?

-There are a number of kits on AliExpress to convert this machine, and while it's nice that they use metal parts, they do not address the Y axis limitation, which is a rather big limitation, and they use the self-tapping screws into the aluminum channels which are not a great choice.
+I wasn't fully happy with any of the existing conversions.

+The AliExpress conversion kits are cheap but don't address the Y axis limitation, use the self-tapping screws to hold the entire weight of stepper motors which I am not confident about, and the NEMA23 kits use only 2 out of the 4 mounting screws, which I also do not like.

+The Robotpark conversion has the same issues as the AliExpress kit and costs 10X as much.

+Proxxon's own CNC-ready MF70 allows a greater Y axis travel of 70mm, which is better than the 46mm, but I am achieving 90mm here.

+The Bubblegum conversion does not address the Y axis limitation, and involves more 3D printed parts than I would like to deal with.

+[This](http://www.jarkman.co.uk/catalog/cnc/mf70.htm) conversion involves taking off the knobs fully and purchasing additional shaft couplers, which

+[This](https://www.thingiverse.com/thing:4375769) conversion is a lot of work and addresses backlash but does not solve the Y axis issue.

 There are a number of complicated DIY conversions out there, but I wasn't happy with any of their designs.
 Some involve 5 billion parts, some do not even address the Y axis length issue, some people have effectively replaced the entire machine with conversions which is too much for me (If I wanted to do that I might as well build the machine from scratch).